matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 For aggregations of annotations there are two options:

-1. Don't group together annotations and have the aggregation_key encrypted, so as to not leak how someone reacted (though server would still see that they did).
+1. Don't group together annotations and have the aggregation `key` encrypted, so as to not leak how someone reacted (though server would still see that they did).
-2. In some way encrypt the `aggregation_key`, with the properties that different users and clients reacting in the same way to the same event produce the same `aggregation_key`, but isn't something the server can calculate and is different between different events (to stop statistical analysis).
-Clients also need to be able to go from encrypted `aggregation_key` to the actual reaction.
+2. In some way encrypt the aggregation `key`, with the properties that different users and clients reacting in the same way to the same event produce the same `key`, but isn't something the server can calculate and is different between different events (to stop statistical analysis).
+Clients also need to be able to go from encrypted `key` to the actual reaction.

-   One suggestion here was to use the decryption key of the event as a base for a shared secret.
+   One suggestion here was to use the message key of the event to encrypt the aggregation `key`.

 ## CS API